 Bring a picnic, your kids, friends, family-

 Enjoy the fresh air and the Flint Hills.
-Take a walk around Volland and through the draw.
+Take a walk around Volland.
+The history is everywhere.

 Wave to the train as it goes by, and fly a kite.

 Did you know that Volland had the first tennis court in the area – and a softball team?

 Families gathered here every Sunday afternoon, and sometimes there were a hundred people.

 Renew the tradition, get out of the house, and bring your dog on a leash.

 Here’s a taste of what you will see on the Trail –